juicebox-systems/juicebox-hsm-realm/README.md

 - `codegen` generates bindings from Google's Protocol Buffers definitions.
 - `entrust_init` is used to set up Entrust HSMs before they can participate in a realm.
+- `entrust_ops` is used to manage Entrust HSMs more safely and conveniently.
 - `src/bin/demo_runner` runs a large realm on localhost and, by default, runs the demo against it.
 - `src/bin/hsm_bench` runs a small realm on localhost and, by default, runs a